igwgames/nes-starter-kit/guide/section_1/setting_up_your_tools.md

 If you used a 32 bit cygwin, or did not install it in the default directory, you will have to tweak things slightly.
 Open `nes-starter-kit/.vscode/settings.json`, and change the setting `terminal.integrated.shell.windows` to wherever you installed cygwin.
+You will then have to also edit `nes-starter-kit/.vscode/tasks.json` to change the path used for `bash.exe`.

-#### Compile and run on pressing f6
+#### Compile and run on pressing ctrl+shift+b

 This is already set up for you too!
 You can change how this works by editing `nes-starter-kit/.vscode/tasks.json`.

 #### Suggested VS Code Extensions

 These extensions aren't required at all, but add features that could make development more pleasant.
-Check out the storage pages, then make the call for yourself!
+Check out the store pages, then make the call for yourself!

 ##### C/C++ (Miscrosoft)